devopness/devopness/docs/pipelines/add-pipeline.md

 1. In the list of applications find the application where you want to add a pipeline and click the `NAME` of the application
 1. Click the `Pipelines` tab
 1. On the upper-right corner of the pipelines tab click `MANAGE`
-1. Provide a name for the new pipeline
+1. Provide a name to the Pipeline being added.
+Example: "CI Pipeline"
 1. Select an `Operation`
     > Don't use the `Custom` operation, it is not fully supported yet
 1. Provide a value for the `Max parallel actions` field